alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 Calling `GetRiskScoreIO` does not send a request.
-It returns a value representing a computation that can produce a `RiskScore` when run.
-The first call performs the operation.
-The second constructs an operation.
+It returns a value that describes a computation which can produce a `RiskScore` when run.
+The first form performs the request immediately.
+The second only builds the deferred computation.

 That separation is the central idea: